Navigating Files and Directories

 - No:

-stands for the current directory.- No:
+.stands for the current directory.- No:

-stands for the root directory.- No: Amanda’s home directory is
+/stands for the root directory.- No: Amanda’s home directory is

-.- No: this goes up two levels, i.e. ends in
+/Users/amanda.- No: this goes up two levels, i.e. ends in

-.- Yes:
+/Users.- Yes:

-.- No: this would navigate into a directory
+~stands for the user’s home directory, in this case/Users/amanda.- No: this would navigate into a directory

-in the current directory if it exists.- Yes: unnecessarily complicated, but correct.
+homein the current directory if it exists.- Yes: unnecessarily complicated, but correct.

 - Yes: shortcut to go back to the user’s home directory.